AssetFetch/spec/spec.md

 ### 9.3.2.
 Using loose material declarations
 The workflow outlined in the previous section is not always easily achievable since not all file 3D file formats offer up-to-date (or any) support for defining materials.
 In those cases it is common practice to simply distribute the necessary material maps along with the mesh files without any concrete machine-readable description for how the maps should be applied
-The `loose_material_*` datablocks exist to limit the negative impacts of this limitation.
+The `loose_material.*` datablocks exist to limit the negative impacts of this limitation.
 They make it possible to define basic PBR materials through datablocks on the individual map components and reference them on the mesh component.

 Providers SHOULD make use of this notation if, and only if, other more native representations of the material are unavailable of severely insufficient.

 ## 9.4.
 Environments
 HDRI environments or skyboxes face a similar situation as materials: They can be represented using native formats, but a common practice is to provide them as a singular image file whose projection must be manually set by the artist.
-The `loose_environment` datablock works similar to the `loose_material` block and allows the provider to communicate that a component should be treated as an environment and what projection should be used.
+The `loose_environment` datablock works similar to the `loose_material.*` blocks and allows the provider to communicate that a component should be treated as an environment and what projection should be used.